| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 of these variables is defined.

-Even if you do not use make-temp-file
+Even if you do not use make-temp-file to create the temporary file,

 you should still use this variable to decide which directory to put the file